psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 **************************************

 Medusa uses Condor_ to manage cluster jobs.
-Condor_ is a very powerful and flexible that is, in addition, also very well documented.
-The HTML manual for the currently installed version of Condor can be found at ``/usr/share/doc/condor/html/`` on Medusa.
-Moreover, the manual for various recent Condor releases is also available `online
+Condor_ is a very powerful and flexible tool that is also very well documented.
+In addition to the installed manpages, the complete manual for recent Condor releases is available `online
 <http://research.cs.wisc.edu/condor/manual/>`_.

 .. _Condor: http://research.cs.wisc.edu/condor/

-While Condor can do many things most users will only need to know about a few pieces to use it efficiently.
-Everybody is strongly encouraged to read chapter 2 of the Condor manual 'User's manual'.
-If you have only a few minutes to spare you should at least read section 2.4 (Road-map for running jobs), 2.5 (Submitting a job) and 2.6 (Managing a job).
+While Condor can do many things, most users only need to know about a few pieces to use it efficiently.
+Everyone is strongly encouraged to read chapter 2 of the Condor manual 'User's manual'.
+If you have only a few minutes to spare, you should at least read sections 2.4 (Roadmap for running jobs), 2.5 (Submitting a job) and 2.6 (Managing a job).

-To check your knowledge you should at least have some sense of when you woud need the commands ``condor_submit``, ``condor_rm``, ``condor_status``, ``condor_q``, and ``condor_userprio``.
+To check your knowledge, you should have an understanding of when you will need the commands ``condor_submit``, ``condor_rm``, ``condor_status``, ``condor_q``, and ``condor_userprio``.
 And you should now that ``condor_q`` has an option ``-analyze``!